torvalds/linux/Documentation/driver-api/mtdnand.rst

 -  nanddump: dump the contents of a NAND FLASH partitions

 These tools are aware of the NAND restrictions.
-Please use those tools instead of complaining about errors which are caused by non NAND aware access methods.
+Please use those tools instead of complaining about errors which are caused by yesn NAND aware access methods.

 Constants